 Strangely, the answer may be demanding more.
 Each expert interviewed for this article independently noted positive aspects of performed masculinity — heroism, action-based empathy such as protecting others, expertise, amassing resources, and work ethic.
 Demanding men meet these standards and celebrating those who do might positively refocus the energies of men afraid of having their masculinity stripped from them.

-The good news is we’ve already seen this work: Arguably one of the healthiest forms of modern masculinity is engaged fatherhood, a fairly new masculine ideal.
+Fortunately, we’ve already seen this work: Arguably, one of the healthiest forms of modern masculinity is engaged fatherhood, a fairly new masculine ideal.
 Caregiving demands a lot of men but can be ennobling and, if positioned correctly, masculinizing.
 There’s a reason that the heavily branded movement toward male parental involvement has been largely fronted by athletes who pose fatherhood as a challenge.
 There’s a reason the initial and rather unsubtle tagline for this publication was “Win Parenting.”